karthikeyancbm/Kannada-MNIST---Classification-Problem/README.md

 # Procedure:

-1. Extract the dataset from the npz file from the downloaded dataset or from the web.There are 60000 images for training and 10000 images for test.
+1. Extracted the dataset from the npz file from the downloaded dataset or from the web.There are 60000 images for training and 10000 images for test.
 Each image is of the size 28X28.

-2. Perform PCA to 10 components.
+2. Performed PCA to 10 components.
 So now we have train and test images in 10 dimension instead of 28X28 dimension.

-3. Now apply the following models:
+3. Applied the following models:

    * Decision Trees
    * Random Forest